aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-the memory usage option for this cells.
+Gets the memory usage option for this cells.

 **Returns:**
 int